Korea, Republic of

 Statute of limitations for national tax assessment

 The statute of limitations is generally five years from the statutory filing due date of the annual CIT return but is extended to seven years in case of ‘cross-border’ transactions when a party or parties to the transaction include(s) non-resident(s) or foreign corporation(s) (excluding domestic business places of non-resident(s) or foreign corporation(s)).
 However, the statute of limitations is extended further in the following cases:

 - Seven years if a taxpayer does not file its tax base by the statutory due date (ten years involving cross-border transactions).

 - Ten years if a taxpayer evades taxes by fraud or unjustifiable means (15 years involving cross-border transactions).

-Period of extinctive prescription for collection of national taxes
+Statute of limitation for collection of unpaid national taxes